Environmentalists urge Tour de France to end 'avalanche of plastic'

 Lambert said he would meet Prudhomme in September to discuss the 2020 Tour.

-The Tour’s main caterer, Sodexo, says it is turning to disposable cutlery made of bamboo and containers made of cane and wood pulp.
+The Tour’s main caterer, Sodexo (EXHO.PA), says it is turning to disposable cutlery made of bamboo and containers made of cane and wood pulp.

 “The reduction of single-use plastics is at the heart of our fight against waste,” a spokeswoman said.